Tools to Help Manage your Well

 Abandoned wells can pose a threat of contaminating the aquifer below by providing a direct channel.
 Contaminants that enter the well directly reach into the aquifer with no opportunity for natural filtration by soils or geologic material.
 Older wells may be particularly vulnerable since they often have been inadequately sealed or may have a deteriorated well casing.
 Texas law makes the landowner responsible for plugging abandoned wells and liable for any water contamination or injury.
 To find more information about well plugging you can visit the Texas Groundwater Protection Committee’s website .

 POSGCD offers Grants to help a landowner pay for plugging a well.
 The District will pay 100% of the cost to plug up to a total District expense of $2,500.
 For more information on the District’s Grant Program click here.

-Well inspections are not mandatory in most cases but are provided by the District if needed.
+Well inspections are in most cases not mandatory but are provided by the District, if needed.
 If you would like your well inspected, contact our office and we will send a staff member to your well in a timely manner.
 You can reach us by calling 512-455-9900.